DALPy-Developers/Github-Scraping/README.md

 1. Download the repository to a folder identified based on the owner and repository name.
 2. Add a record of the download to a records file.

+It can do even more including raising issues and preparing a folder for MOSS.

-**Fall 2022 - Spring 2024**
+**Fall 2022 - Present**

 ## Prerequisites

 * This script has been tested on Python `3.9.2`, `3.10.6`, and `3.10.12`.
 * Install the prerequisites on `pip install -r requirements.txt`.
-* To run on Linux, ensure it's executable by the user.
-For other platforms, remove shebang and run in a Python environment.
+* To run on Unix systems, ensure it's executable by the user.
+For other platforms, run in a Python environment.

 ## Set-up